Election day is November 6, 2018, but you need to be registered by October 7, 2018. Here are some resources to help you get out and vote!

 Register to Vote at Indiana Voters, the statewide voter registration system.
 To vote in May, you will have had to have been registered by October 7th.
 Some exceptions apply for military and overseas voters.

 Step 2: Find out Who's on Your Ballot

 At Indiana Voters, you can also generate a list of candidates.

 Step 3: Learn About the Candidates

 There are lots of resources for learning about candidates.
-Read the news or try aggregation sites like Ballotpedia or Project Vote Smart.
+Read the news or try aggregation sites like Ballotpedia, Project Vote Smart, or Voter 411.
 The Monroe County Public Library, in partnership with the League of Women Voters, maintains a voting blog that gives voting help and notes local candidate events.
 Most candidates for any office maintain web presences and both the Herald Times (especially the GOVTRACKER blog) and the IDS offer coverage on local elections.